 Game Play

-The game is played over a number of rounds.
+played over a number of rounds.
 In each round, the players take turns clockwise.
-A round is complete after all players have taken a turn.
-To begin the game, the first player must play one of his or her cards next to the starting card.
+A round is complete after all players have

-After a card is played, turn it over so the "date side" is showing, and check that the card has been placed correctly in chronological order.
+a card is played, turn it over so the "date side" is showing, and check

 If the card was placed properly, it is left there, "date side" up, and the player's turn is over.
 If the card was not placed properly, it is returned to the box.
 The player must draw the first card from the card pile and place it in front of him or her "date side" down, next to their other cards.